paulo-coronado/comfy_clip_blip_node/README.md

-# A ComfyUI Custom Node for adding BLIP in CLIPTextEncode
+# A ComfyUI Node for adding BLIP in CLIPTextEncode

 ## Announcement: [BLIP](https://github.com/salesforce/BLIP) is now officially integrated into CLIPTextEncode